Karen Pence Gets Job Teaching at Private Christian School

 By John Corry, photo from Time

-Karen Pence, wife of the current Vice President Mike, has taken her old job back as an art teacher for a private Christian school in Northern Virginia.
-The school requires all parents and staff alike to sign document claiming beliefs against such sins as sex before marriage, equality between men and women, and, of course, homosexuality.
-Kids can be banned if caught engaging in any of these ISIS-level atrocities.
+Karen Pence–wife of the current Vice President Mike Pence–has taken her old job back as an art teacher for a private Christian school in Northern Virginia.
+The school requires all parents and staff to sign a document claiming beliefs against such sins as sex before marriage, equality between men and women, and, of course, homosexuality.
+Kids can be banned from the school if caught engaging in any of these ISIS-level atrocities.

-Liberals are calling out the language of the contract as ‘discriminatory’ and, for lack of a better word, evil, and conservatives have responded with their usual intelligence: people pay to go to this school, it is not a public school, and the values instilled in this ‘parent agreement’ have been values imbibed by the church for thousands of years.
+Liberals are calling out the language of the contract as ‘discriminatory’ and evil (for lack of a better word), and conservatives have responded with their usual intelligence: people pay to go to this school, it is not a public school, and the values instilled in this ‘parent agreement’ have been values imbibed by the church for thousands of years.

 They’re not wrong here: people do have the right to believe whatever they want to believe, and that should not be infringed upon.
-And they also have a point when they fear political stances being brought to heavily into religious situations.
-Politics and religion should remain separate, and to say that the government should have the right to tell people what to believe, even if in the name of rightful decency, is to do just that.
-Moreover, conservative think-head Ben Shapiro made the argument today on his podcast that many liberals try to make to make the argument that to raise kids on such grounds is synonymous with raising them to be bigots.
-They are correct to fear this, because it’s the right of anyone how to tell anyone else, specifically, how to raise anybody else’s kids.
-We can have our thoughts, but they deserve our respect people; raising kids is tough.
+They also have a point when they fear political stances being brought too heavily into religious situations.
+Politics and religion must remain separate–they’re just too different–and to say that the government should have the right to tell people what to believe, even if in the name of rightful decency, is to… well, to do just that (combine politics and religion).

-There’s the argument here, save a totalitarian one, which I’ll get to in a moment.
-They have the right to believe what they believe, but obviously, that doesn’t mean that what they believe is morally decent.
-Many conservatives chime back to the argument that they’ll be friends with LGBTQ people, and they’ll employ them, but they still believe that who they are is a sin.
-How does that really go together?
+Haters often chime back to the argument that they’ll be friends with LGBTQ people, and that they’ll employ them, but they still believe that who they are, on a fundamental level, is a sin.
+How does that go together?
 At best, if that’s what you believe, and you’re talking to these people and employing them, aren’t you acting as an accomplice to their malevolence?
 You’re aiding and abetting in sinful behavior.
-You claim that your religious values are what make you who you are, and are the most important things in your life, yet you’re turning your back on this issue.
-It’s hypocritical– OR: you realize that it’s fucking stupid to discriminate people based on who they want to fuck.
+You claim that your religious values are what make you who you are, and are the most important things in your life, yet you’re turning your back on this issue in practicality.
+It’s hypocritical– OR: you realize that it’s just ridiculous to discriminate against people based solely on who they want to fuck.

-Which is the only discontented point here.
-Studies have shown that people who wait to have sex until marriage tend to have longer, happier marriages, and it makes sense: marriage is about commitment, and if you’ve waited your entire life to have sex, this person with whom you share that important moment with will inevitably be only that much more special (<3).
-If it’s possible to differentiate values from ideologies, we can look at Christianity and realize that while there might be many Christians who discriminatory, bigoted pieces of shit, there are also many who aren’t, and that this is because values aren’t synonymous with ideology, or any collective movement for that matter, let alone identitarian term.
+However: If it’s possible to differentiate values from ideologies, we can look at Christianity and realize that while there might be many Christians who are discriminatory, bigoted pieces of shit, there are also many who aren’t, and that this is because values aren’t synonymous with ideology, or any collective movement for that matter, let alone identitarian term.

 And confusing that is where the trouble starts.

-As always, I want to preface this by saying that I find any person’s emotions to be fully, 100% justified and deserve to be heard in the proper setting.
+Comment on the concept ‘emotion’: Any person’s emotions are fully, 100% justified in the sense that emotions themselves cannot be dissociated from individual subconsciousness–everyone has different experiences, and emotions are derived from that individuality such that it is impossible for anyone else to fully objectively judge any ‘reasoning’ behind any emotion–and they deserve to be heard in the proper setting.
 Politics can be that setting, but it must be kept in mind that within politics, emotions simply are not, and cannot, be the entire story.
 In politics, we’re talking about many people, and therefore many people’s emotions, which means any attempt to further justify any one person’s or one group’s emotions over any other’s is to render emotions objectionable.
 Emotions are not objectionable; there is no arguing against someone’s emotions.
-All we can do is try our best to understand, and to appropriately include those emotional arguments in any bigger picture.
-No person’s emotions are any more or less justified than anyone else’s unless specified.
+All we can do is try our best to understand, or to appropriately include those emotional arguments in any bigger picture.
+No person’s emotions are any more or less justified than anyone else’s unless specified in an ontological study.
 If we’re talking about how much war sucks, and you’ve been to war, and I haven’t, your emotions may be more appropriate to the topic at hand, but that does not make them more justified.
-All emotions are justified, because all emotions are fully, 100% subjective.
+All emotions are justified, because all emotions are fully, 100% subjective (as ‘facts’ (or: ‘technical facts’) are 100% objective.
 No one knows what it’s like to be someone else.
+It is human nature to either forget that fact, or to forgo it for sake of power politics or for any other attempt at justification of an inherent type of ‘parental’ influence.
+Just because you’re right in your emotional argument doesn’t render your ‘personhood’ any better than anyone else’s (and the same goes for the ‘factual’ argument– morally speaking), and to think otherwise is the first step towards totalitarian thinking, because it assumes some people as preemptively ‘stupid’ and others ‘smart’.
+It’s not wrong to get passionate about one’s stances or senses of identity, but it is if you think you’re the one entitled to that–

-And that’s where conservatives will win that if that’s where liberals keep trying to go.
-You can’t force someone to bake you a cake, however good your reasoning may be, but especially not in a country where there are literally hundreds of thousands of places where people will bake you a cake. yes, that guy is a piece of shit, but as unfortunate as it might be the only thing that’s going to stop that guy from being a piece of shit is that guy.
+And that’s where conservatives will win this (against subconscious LGBTQ equality) if that’s where liberals keep trying to go.
+You can’t force someone to bake you a cake–however good your reasoning may be–but especially not in a country where there are literally hundreds of thousands of places where people will bake you a cake.
+Yes, that guy is a piece of shit, but as unfortunate as it might be: the only thing that’s going to stop that guy from being a piece of shit is that guy.
+You gotta feel it out.

 LGBTQ people are more prominent in American culture than ever before.
 Support for LGBTQ people has gone up, and the reason for that is not one political, it’s spiritual: people realize that LGBTQ people are no different than anybody else.
 This is an obvious, self-evident fact to a person not a total idiot, and if humanity has any trace of inherent truth in its bones, this will, and frankly pretty easily, prevail.
-Even without much further push, the only question is when.
+Even without much further push, the only question is when, and whether people have the ability to balance fact and emotion, objective and subjective perception, and the complex dualities between all complex concepts (like politics, psychology, economics, etc.).

 People are people, and people are gonna be people.